Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Introduction

-To the best of our knowledge, the general noise conditions considered here have not been addressed before in the stability analysis of asynchronous SA using the Borkar--Meyn stability criterion.
+To the best of our knowledge, these general noise conditions have not previously been treated in the stability analysis of asynchronous SA using the Borkar--Meyn stability criterion (although conditions of this type are standard in the synchronous case \cite{Bor23,KuY03}).
 Borkar and Meyn provided a stability proof for the \emph{synchronous} setting~\cite{BoM00}, but the stability of \emph{asynchronous} SA was asserted in their theorem \cite[Thm.\ 2.5]{BoM00} without an explicit proof.
-Moreover, their noise conditions are stronger than ours, as we detail in Rem.~\ref{rmk-cond-noise}(b).
+Moreover, their noise conditions are stronger than ours, requiring $M_{n+1}$ to be generated from $x_n$ and i.i.d.\ random disturbances via a function that is uniformly Lipschitz continuous in $x_n$, as detailed in Rem.~\ref{rmk-cond-noise}.
 (It should be mentioned, however, that their theorem \cite[Thm.\ 2.5]{BoM00} pertains to a general distributed computing framework with communication delays, which we do not consider.)
 Within the Borkar--Meyn framework, Bhatnagar~\cite[Thm.\ 1]{Bha11} provided a stability proof for asynchronous SA (with bounded communication delays and $\epsilon_{n+1} = 0$) under the condition that $\| M_{n+1} \| \leq K (1 + \| x_n\|)$ for all $n \geq 0$, for some deterministic constant $K$.
-This condition is more restrictive than the standard condition on martingale-difference noises, which itself can be too strong for RL in average-reward SMDPs (cf.\ Rem.~\ref{rmk-cond-noise}).
+This condition is more restrictive than the standard condition on martingale-difference noises, which itself can be too strong for SMDPs (see Sec.~\ref{sec-2.3}).

-On the RL side, we focus on learning algorithms based on \emph{relative value iteration} (RVI) \cite{Sch71,ScF77,Whi63} for solving average-reward problems.
-Our work builds on the seminal contributions of Abounadi, Bertsekas, and Borkar~\cite{ABB01}, who first applied the Borkar--Meyn stability criterion in developing an asynchronous stochastic RVI algorithm, RVI Q-learning, for finite-space MDPs under an average-reward criterion, and on the recent works by Wan, Naik, and Sutton \cite{WNS21a,WNS21b}, who extended RVI Q-learning by broadening its algorithmic framework and developing extensions for hierarchical control in average-reward MDPs.
-The purposes of this paper in this RL context are twofold: (i) to provide proofs related to the stability of RVI Q-learning that bridge theoretical gaps in prior studies \cite{ABB01,WNS21a,WNS21b} and solidify the groundwork for its extension beyond their scope; and (ii) to develop new results for RVI Q-learning by leveraging asynchronous SA theory and the Borkar--Meyn stability criterion.
+One prominent class of RL algorithms where such SA results play a central role involves learning methods based on \emph{relative value iteration} (RVI) \cite{Sch71,ScF77,Whi63} for solving average-reward problems.
+In a seminal paper~\cite{ABB01}, Abounadi, Bertsekas, and Borkar first applied the Borkar--Meyn stability criterion to develop an asynchronous stochastic RVI algorithm, RVI Q-learning, for finite-space MDPs under an average-reward criterion.
+Their work has since been extended by Wan, Naik, and Sutton \cite{WNS21a,WNS21b} to a broader algorithmic framework and to hierarchical control in average-reward MDPs, as well as by the authors \cite{WYS24} to relax the MDP/SMDP model conditions from unichain to weakly communicating assumptions.
+These developments in RL all rely on asynchronous SA theory---alongside domain-specific analyses involving the structure of MDPs/SMDPs and the RVI approach---to establish convergence, making the stability of the SA process a foundational issue.